 French Riviera Style Guide | What to Wear in the South of France

 French Riviera style has always piqued my interest, so when Matt and I decided to vacation in St. Tropez, I went all in on my outfits.
-Whether you’re taking a trip to the Côte d’Azur, or you just want to embrace the breezy, but chic looks of the region, here’s my French Riviera style guide.
+Whether you’re taking a trip to the Côte d’Azur, or you just want to embrace the breezy, but chic looks of the region, here’s my French Riviera style guide on what to wear in the summer.

-Anyway, I digress.
-French Riviera style is timeless, with crisp whites, nautical influences, and brighter colors than most Parisian chic wardrobes.
+French Riviera style is timeless, with crisp whites, nautical influences, and brighter colors than most neutral Parisian chic wardrobes.
 Breton stripes, head scarves, and basket bags are a plenty, and it’s casual vacation elegance at its best.

-Maybe you’re heading to the South of France this summer.
+Maybe you’re heading to the South of France in the summer.
 Maybe you just want to embrace that effortless European holiday je ne sais quoi while running errands.
-Either way, keep scrolling for my French Riviera style guide featuring 9 must-have pieces for simple summer sophistication.
+Either way, keep scrolling for my French Riviera style guide featuring 9 must-have pieces, plus south of France outfits you can wear to embrace simple summer sophistication.

 French Riviera Style Guide